Graduate study at Fitzwilliam

 We admit students for all graduate courses.

 The College has no ‘quotas’ - numbers are limited only by our ability to provide support, accommodation and facilities.
-We admit part-time students on; MST in Advanced Subject Teaching and Applied Criminology and Police Management; MEd and PhD
+We admit part-time students on: MST (Advanced Subject Teaching, Genomic Medicine and Applied Criminology and Police Management) MEd and PhD.

 Live in College accommodation for the duration of your course.